 Being based in Denmark with a subsidiary in the UK, we had English as our corporate language.
 We did penetrate the German and the French market for some time and learned that language was a significant barrier.
 We then decided to only deal with customers that spoke English.

 I didn’t know about The Law of Diffusion of Innovation when I joined this software company.
 However, after a year it became clear that some of the decision-makers with our potential customers were much more approachable than others and had a very different and much more open attitude to new technology and small vendors.

 Some of these showed up at our small booth at conferences and exhibitions.
 They had heard about us through the grapevine (this was before the internet!) and were curious to learn more.
 At such an event, a representative from one of the big American newspaper groups came around to get an introduction to our approach and see the software.

 Nine months later, we had landed our first deal in the US!

 The Three Shades of the Ideal Customer Profile

-Have a set of criteria for identifying the types of companies you will prefer, as some customers don’t represent the full Ideal Customer Profile.
+It is a good idea to have a set of criteria for identifying the types of companies you will prefer, as some customers don’t represent the full Ideal Customer Profile.